jower999/TeslaMatrix/readme.txt

 You can also, if preferred, only send your tesla refresh token to the module.
 The module will ask the tesla API for a new token based on that.
 Import-Module TeslaMatrix -argumentlist @{RefreshToken="1234567890"}

+If you are about to order a new tesla car, please consider using my referral code.
+For that you will get 100 miles / 1500 km of free super chargings and you will have a change to win a Model Y (one time per month) and a Roadster (once every 3 months)
+Click this link https://ts.la/john53080 or use the method Get-FreeSuperCharging inside the module.